 Am I eligible to file for a civil no-contact order?

-Any person who has suffered nonconsensual sexual acts or stalking as defined by North Carolina law can apply to the court for a civil no-contact order.
-These acts must be committed by someone you do not have an intimate or familial relationship with.1 If you have an intimate or familial relationship with the offender (as is explained in Who can get a domestic violence protection order (DVPO)?), you would file for a domestic violence protection order (DVPO) instead.
-You do not have to have a physical injury to get a civil no-contact order.2
+Any person who has suffered nonconsensual sexual acts or stalking as defined by North Carolina law can apply to the court for a civil no-contact order if these acts were committed by someone you do not have an intimate or familial relationship with.1 If you have an intimate or familial relationship with the offender, you would file for a domestic violence protection order (DVPO) instead.
+If the victim is “incompetent,” another competent adult who lives in North Carolina can file on behalf of the incompetent adult as long as s/he is victim of unlawful conduct that took place in North Carolina.2 You do not have to have a physical injury to get a civil no-contact order.3

 1 NCGS § 50C-1(8)